-The Dexcom G6 is undoubtedly one of the most useful gadgets for monitoring glucose levels.
+The Dexcom G6 and now the G7 is undoubtedly one of the most useful gadgets for monitoring glucose levels.
 Like any other modern piece of technology, it also has a few shortcomings that can come up when something goes wrong, which we call common Dexcom errors.

 That is why we decided to list only those for now, and if you need help with anything else, please let us know in the comments section below.

 With that out of the way, let us get right into it!